riandyrn/owldetect/README.md

 # OwlDetect DEMO

-You could see the finish submission for this app [here](https://owl-detect-haraj.herokuapp.com/).
+You could see the finish challange for this app [here](https://owl-detect-haraj.herokuapp.com/).

 ## The Improvment